khangnhddev/Laravel-Note/README.md

 # API Authentication
 Laravel provides two primary tools for authenticating API requests: Sanctum (most recommended) and Passport (powerful but very complex and usually overkill).

+# Queues
+Queues in programming are very similar.
+Your application adds a “job” to a queue, which is a chunk of code that tells the application how to perform a particular behavior.
+Then some other separate application structure, usually a “queue worker,” takes the responsibility for pulling jobs off of the queue one at a time and performing the appropriate behavior.
+Queue workers can delete the jobs, return them to the queue with a delay, or mark them as successfully processed.

+Laravel makes it easy to serve your queues using Redis, beanstalkd, Amazon Simple Queue Service (SQS), or a database table.
+You can also choose the sync driver to have the jobs run right in your application without actually being queued, or the null driver for jobs to just be discarded; these two are usually used in local development or testing environments.